parisproffitt/CarnivalTicketPlatform/README.md

-# Welcome to the Carnival
+# Carnival Ticket Purchasing Platform

 ## Description
 This project is part of my AP Computer Science A coursework.